Six years after his grandmother passed away, Nick Kyrgios grapples with demons - KESQ

 The 25-year-old’s prodigious talent has never been in question — he’s without doubt one of the most naturally gifted players on the tour — but it’s more often been his on-court antics that attract headlines.

-His behavior on court came under renewed scrutiny again this week, beginning on Wednesday when Kyrgios took umbrage with a questionable time violation call from a twitchy umpire during the Murray River Open, a warm up event ahead of the Australian Open.
+His behavior on court came under renewed scrutiny again last week when Kyrgios took umbrage with a questionable time violation call from a twitchy umpire during the Murray River Open, a warm up event ahead of the Australian Open.

 Kyrgios had been something of a reformed figure following a much-needed break from tennis in 2020, being outspoken on the questionable behavior from some of the sport’s stars during the pandemic, but it’s clear he remains plagued by the hot-headedness that has come to define much of his career.